 These specific test results show the impact on system performance that Anti-Virus products have, compared to the other tested Anti-Virus products.
 The reported data just give an indication and are not necessarily applicable in all circumstances, as too many factors can play an additional part.

-As we noticed that delivering percentages gets easily misinterpreted by users (as well as misused by marketing departments or the press) and percentages would need adjustments when other hardware specifications are being used, we grouped the results by clustering them.
+As we noticed that delivering percentages get easily misinterpreted by users (as well as misused by marketing departments or the press) and percentages would need adjustments when other hardware specifications are being used, we grouped the percentage results by clustering them.

 The impact within those categories does not statistically differ, also considering error measurements.
-The categories were defined by the testers by consulting statistical methods like hierarchal clustering and taking into consideration what would be noticed from user's perspective or compared to the impact of the other security products.
+The testers defined the categories by consulting statistical methods like hierarchal clustering and taking into consideration what would be noticed from user's perspective or compared to the impact of the other security products.